19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008; 29/2010; 29/2012]

-(4A) Where a person to whom deductions have been allowed for payments referred to in subsection (1)(e) or (f) becomes entitled to any royalty or other payments (in one lump sum or otherwise) for the use of or right to use any technology or know-how developed from the research and development activities conducted under the cost-sharing agreement, such royalty or payments shall be deemed to be income of that person that is derived from Singapore for the year of assessment which relates to the basis period in which he becomes entitled to the royalty or payments.
+(4A) Where a person to whom deductions have been allowed for payments referred to in subsection (1)(e), (f) or (g) becomes entitled to any royalty or other payments (in one lump sum or otherwise) for the use of or right to use any technology or know-how developed from the research and development activities conducted under the cost-sharing agreement, such royalty or payments shall be deemed to be income of that person that is derived from Singapore for the year of assessment which relates to the basis period in which he becomes entitled to the royalty or payments.

+[Act 39 of 2017 wef 26/10/2017]

 [29/2012]